-@DesareeRosskopf is the Associate Editor of Kazingram Dialogue.
-She is a military historian and a recipient of the 2017 Government of Canada History Award.
+@DesareeRosskopf is a military historian and a recipient of the 2017 Government of Canada History Award.
 She completed her Master of Arts in History from Western University under Dr. Jonathan Vance and is the 2017/2018 Juno Beach Centre Fellow researching the collective memory of Canada’s role in the D-Day invasions.
 She has presented twice at the Laurier Centre for Military Strategic and Disarmament Studies and was a guest on the Juno Beach and Beyond podcast.
 Her article on the motivations of French Canadian volunteers in the First World War will appear in The Canadian Military Journal in Spring 2019.

 Crouse re-examines the decade of economic transformation, military build-up, and government restructuring under President Ronald Reagan.
 He discusses why Conservative Christians supported Reagan and how the American values of individual opportunity, personal responsibility, and human freedom were at the heart of Reaganomics.